 Ivanie Finsvik, Wildlife Artist

-I lived most of my life in Montana, the last dozen years on a ranch homesteaded by my grandparents twenty miles north of the small town of Big Timber.
-My studio faced the Crazy Mountains, and through its window I often watched elk jumping the barbed wire fence.
+I lived most of my life in Montana, the last dozen years on a ranch homesteaded by my grandparents twenty miles north of a town called Big Timber.
+My studio faced the Crazy Mountains, and through its window I could watch elk jumping the barbed wire fence.
 Bears, mountain lions, wild turkeys, and an occasional passing badger or skunk modeled for me.
-Yellowstone Park—where I’ve experienced many thrilling moments taking reference photos for my paintings— was only ninety minutes away.
-In addition to images of wildlife in action, I’ve painted numerous ranch animals involved in the tasks of their daily lives.
+Yellowstone Park—where I’ve experienced many thrilling moments taking reference photos for my paintings—was only ninety minutes away.
+In addition to wildlife in action, I’ve painted numerous ranch animals involved in the tasks of their daily lives.

 I’d worked as a professional potter for two decades until 1997, when I turned my focus to painting—first using watercolors and then pastels.
 I found that their versatility gave me the variety in textures I was after.
 Layering the colors, changing the pressure applied, and using the harder or softer brands all worked together to help me create the smooth coat of a horse or the shagginess of a grizzly.

-A bucket-list goal of mine was realized when one of my paintings won an Honorable Mention Award in the Pastel Journal’s 18th Annual Pastel 100 Competition.
+A bucket-list goal of mine was realized when my painting, Easy Rider, won an Honorable Mention Award in the Pastel Journal’s 18th Annual Pastel 100 Competition.
 That painting was published in April 2017.
 A second painting, Time Out, earned an Honorable Mention in the 2018 competition and was published in the Pastel Journal’s April 2019 edition.

 S.C.A.P.E.
 (Southern California Artists Painting for the Environment)